taylorrobert/PythonLLM/README.md

 # Homegrown LLM
 A GPT model that is designed to run on frontend, backend, and database code.

+## Getting Started
+1. Open training_config.py.
+2. Set is_first_run=True.
+3. Set training_dataset_dir to a valid empty folder.
+This is where the model will be outputted.
+4. Set output_root to valid directories.

 ## How to interpret training output
 Example log: